How To Train Goats On Electric Fence

 Step #8 Repeat each spring.

-If you live in an area that has 4 full seasons, it is important to know that electric fence netting will not be effective in snowy climates.
+If you live in an area with four full seasons, it is important to know that electric fence netting will not be effective in snowy climates.

-If you, however, bring your goats into a barn or other shelter during the winter months then you may need to do a refresher course come spring.
+If you bring your goats into a barn or other shelter during the winter months, you may need to do a refresher course come spring.

 My older goats seem to stay trained year after year.
-The younger does need a refresher course each spring.
+The younger does, however, do need a refresher course each spring.
 Again, one shock usually does it.

 How to train goats on electric fence.